scheinker/MessageClean/README.md

 This script helps free up storage space on your Mac by identifying and safely removing video files from iMessage attachments that are duplicates of videos already in your Photos library.
 It's designed with multiple safety layers to protect precious family videos.

+## Scripts Included

+1. **`assess_imessage_videos.py`** - Quick assessment tool (run this first!)
+   - Read-only analysis of iMessage video attachments
+   - Shows how many videos, sizes, and distribution
+   - Helps you decide if the full cleaner is worth running
+   - Takes ~30 seconds to run

+2. **`imessage_video_cleaner.py`** - Full cleaning tool
+   - Interactive GUI for reviewing each video
+   - Safely moves duplicates to review folders
+   - Human approval required for every file
+   - Takes time depending on number of videos

 ## Safety Features

 - **No immediate deletion** - Files are moved to review folders, never permanently deleted by the script